Skip to content

 Note

-If at least one of the servers will be using the module libvirt, remember to install pydashboard[libvirt] on both che client and the server needing that module, other servers are not affected.
+~~If at least one of the servers will be using the module libvirt, remember to install pydashboard[libvirt] on both che client and the server needing that module, other servers are not affected.~~ Starting from version 1.2.0 you don't need anymore to install libvirt library on the client if you only plan to run the module on the servers.

 3. Systemd unit